gopheracademy/gopheracademy-web/content/advent-2016/enigma-emulator-in-go.md

 }
 ```

-Nevermind the variable naming: `secondRight` and `thirdRight` could be `middle` and `left` on M3, but the library also supports M4 that has four rotors, so it would be incorrect.
+Nevermind the variable naming: `secondRight` and `thirdRight` could be `middle`
+and `left` on M3, but the library also supports M4 that has four rotors, so it
+would be incorrect.

 Congratulations!
-Everything inside our Engima is working as it is supposed to.
+Everything inside our Enigma is working as it is supposed to.

 # Wiring it all together

 ![](/postimages/advent-2016/enigma-emulator-in-go/cli.png)

-The `Enigma` constructor and the boilerplate `encodeChar` method we have created at the very beginning are all that is still left unfinished, and now we have everything we need to complete the machine:
+The `Enigma` constructor and the boilerplate `encodeChar` method we have created
+at the very beginning are all that is still left unfinished, and now we have
+everything we need to complete the machine:

 ```
 func (e *Enigma) EncodeChar(letter byte) byte {